fossasia/support.eventyay.com/event-setup/How-to-add-additional-information-such-as-event-type-links-refund-policy-terms-and-conditions-and-code-of-conduct.md

 To add event types, simply scroll down under `ticketing`, you will immediately see `event type` menu bar.
-Event types are arranged alphabetically, you can click and scroll down for to choose the event which fits your cateogy.
+Event types are arranged alphabetically, you can click and scroll down for to choose the event which fits your category.

 ![Add additional information](/images/How-to-add-additional-information-Adding-Event-type-1.png)